-Our emergency room for kids has relocated to University Hospital, offering the same expert care in a new and expanded kid-friendly space.
+Our emergency room for kids relocated to University Hospital in November 2021, offering the same expert care in a new and expanded kid-friendly space.
 This new space has been designed just for kids with fun décor and easy access to our Children’s Hospital amenities, including our child life services and facility dog.

 As the only Children's ER in the region, our doctors are board-certified in pediatric emergency medicine, meaning they have undergone years of training to be experts in caring for acutely ill or injured children in an emergency room.
 This new space will allow our team to offer an even more seamless experience with better access to the resources and specialists located throughout our main hospital campus.

 At this time, we are only moving our pediatric services.
 Our obstetrics and NICU services will remain at Women’s and Children’s Hospital until our new facility opens in 2024.
 Pregnant women needing emergency services should continue to seek care at Women’s and Children’s, which will be renamed to Women’s Hospital during this transition.

 Emergency care for other adults